anhkhoajjo/shopping_card/README.md

 # This project using reactjs with html/css

+Set up enviroment for project:  install nodejs
-Just install nodejs => go into project => turn on cmd and using 'npm start'
+Then go into project => turn on cmd and using script `npm start`

 ## Available Scripts